MdTanzeelKhan/oss_audit_24BAI10359/README.md

-# oss-audit-24BCE10678
+# oss-audit-2BAI10359

 This is my Open Source Software lab repo for auditing **Git** on **Ubuntu 24.04 (WSL2)**.

-I’m **Krishna** (`krishna`, reg no `24BCE10678`).
+I’m **Tanzeel** (`Tanzeel`, reg no `24BAI10359`).
 I wrote a few small shell scripts to pull basic system info, check package info, audit a couple of directories, and scan a log file for keyword matches.

 ## What’s inside